 O Steaks & Seafood in Laconia

-Fine dining in and out with a newer expanded bar inside and a beautiful patio for sunsets over Opechee Bay.
+Fine dining in and out with a large bar inside and a beautiful patio for sunsets over Opechee Bay.

 Pop’s Clam Shell in Alton Bay

 Fast food with roof-top dining for views across the bay.
-What to Expect: Great clams and maybe even Jimmy Fallon.
+What to expect: Great clams and maybe even a Jimmy Fallon sighting.
 Seasonal hours.

 Shibleys at the Pier in Alton Bay

 Casual dining on a deck that extends over Alton Bay of Lake Winnipesaukee.
 What to expect: Open for lunch and dinner in season with several interesting takes on the menu, including dessert.
 Family run.

 Spacious, two-level deck offers views of Paugus Bay.
 What to expect: American fare and healthy options by Chef Nicole.
 Open for lunch and dinner.

 Catch the sunset over Newfound Lake from the deck across from a narrow slice of beach.
 What to expect: Casual dining with fried seafood, lobster rolls and a separate ice cream window.
 Opens in late May for lunch and dinner.